 “Well, I think they were very nice,” she said as she walked back to her tower.

 She stopped outside and went over the simple spell to reanimate the skeletons, bringing them all back to life, or unlife she supposed.
-Then she collected her bottles of cider and inside.
+Then she collected her bottles of cider and went inside.

 She began to wonder if she gained anything from the players battling her skeletons.
 She decided to set the bottles aside and went to her room to check on her progress but discovered a small problem.